The Keystone Method™

 $12,000

-For business owners and households where the entity materially shapes the personal outcome.
-Same six-month shape, but the depth extends across the business and personal sides of the balance sheet together.
+For business owners where the entity materially shapes the personal outcome.
+The depth extends across tax strategy, owner pay, business cash flow, retirement plans, and personal wealth.

 Everything in Keystone Personal, plus:

-• Early succession or exit considerations surfaced, if relevant
+• Early succession or exit considerations surfaced before they become urgent, if relevant

 Read more about who this fits